Restaurant Manager Duties Checklist

 Owning a restaurant is one thing.
 Managing it is a whole different ball game.
 Although some independent restaurant operators will choose to take on managing as well, just as often they don’t.
 Why?
-Because they know being a restaurant manager is one of the toughest jobs out there and just because you own a restaurant doesn’t mean you have to manage it all yourself.
+They know being a restaurant manager is one of the toughest jobs out there.
+Not only do you need excellent customer service skills, but you also need to understand the restaurant industry.
+However, just because you own a restaurant doesn’t mean you have to manage it all yourself.
 It may not be a bad idea to hire a restaurant manager.
+A great restaurant manager can be the key to your restaurant’s success.

-To start, you should take an honest assessment of your skills as they relate to being an effective restaurant manager.
+First, you should honestly assess your skills as they relate to being an effective restaurant manager.
 Are there skills you lack?
 If so, are you willing to develop them?
 What gaps are there in the management process?
 Would you benefit from hiring a restaurant manager?
 Or would it be a good idea to find a restaurant management system that could help you out?
 What about both?
-Before you can make these decisions, you must understand the main restaurant manager duties, along with the attributes a restaurant manager needs to succeed.
+Before making these decisions, you must understand the main restaurant manager’s duties and the attributes a restaurant manager needs to succeed.
 Let’s get to it.

 What are the duties and responsibilities of a restaurant manager?

-You want to talk about restaurant manager duties?
-To put it simply, a restaurant manager is responsible for managing the restaurant.
-Everything about it.
+Do you want to discuss restaurant manager responsibilities?
+Simply put, a restaurant manager is responsible for managing the restaurant—everything about it.
 Sounds like a no-brainer, right?
 Well, what exactly does it mean to manage a restaurant?
-There’s a lot more that goes into it than a lot of people think.
+There’s a lot more that goes into restaurant management than many people think.

 Whether it’s the food, the staff, the happiness of customers, or the cleanliness of the restaurant, the restaurant manager oversees all of it.
-Some people say restaurant supervisor duties are similar to those of a restaurant manager, and on occasion the two titles can be used interchangeably.
-Regardless of what you call the person in charge, managing a restaurant is a stressful job, and not everyone’s cut out for it.
-Here are the main restaurant manager duties and responsibilities:
+Some say restaurant supervisor duties are similar to a restaurant manager’s, and the two titles can sometimes be used interchangeably.
+Regardless of what you call the person in charge, the restaurant environment is fast-paced, and managing a restaurant is a stressful job.
+Not everyone’s cut out for it.
+Here are the key restaurant manager duties and responsibilities:

 1. Smoothing out operations

 A lot goes on inside a restaurant.
-You see plenty of that on the surface, but it’s what goes on behind the scenes that’s really the most critical.
-One of the most important elements in a restaurant’s operations is the restaurant management software it uses.
+You see plenty of that on the surface, but what goes on behind the scenes is critical.
+Procedures are among the most important elements in a restaurant’s operations.

 When someone makes a reservation, what’s the procedure?
 How are orders relayed to the cooks?
 How does payroll work?
 These are just a few questions that relate to the operations of your restaurant.
 Operations top the list of restaurant manager duties.
 If your operational procedures are rocky and you don’t have the right solutions in place, it’ll be hard to keep things running efficiently.
 Operational miscues could lead to guest and staff dissatisfaction, and that’s a recipe for failure.